FROM TIMELESS TEMPLES AND MODERN TOWERS TO BENTO BOXES AND BULLET TRAINS, TOKYO BLENDS ANCIENT TRADITIONS WITH MODERN INNOVATION.

-According to the nation’s revered cherry blossom prophets (aka the sakura forecasters at Weather Map sakura.weathermap.jp), the first bloom of 2018 is due to arrive around March 26 in Tokyo.
+According to the nation’s revered cherry blossom prophets (aka the sakura forecasters at Weather Map sakura.weathermap.jp), the first bloom of 2019 occurred on March 21 in Tokyo.

 Senso-ji, also known as Asakusa Kannon Temple, is one of the most famous sightseeing spots in Tokyo.
 The temple was founded around 645 AD and enshrines a golden image of kannon (the Buddhist Goddess of Mercy).

 Legend has it that two brothers fished a statue of Kannon out of the Sumida River.
 Even though they put the statue back into the river, it always returned to them.
 As a result, Senso-ji was built nearby for the goddess.

 Visitors first approach the temple through the Kaminarimon, or Thunder Gate.
 You’ll notice gigantic deities sit on either side of the gate – Fujin-sama (the god of wind) and Raijin-sama (the god of thunder and lightning).

 You then walk down a shopping street called Nakamise, a street that is itself centuries old, before arriving at the second gate, the Hozomon.